2D Eigenvalue Problem I: Existence and Number of Solutions: Introduction

-the second equation \eqref{eq:1b} is actually a necessary condition for (local or global) maxima or minima (see Section~\ref{sec_type}).
-This fact has been observed by Overton \cite{Overton1995} when $\lambda_i(\mu_*)$ is a simple eigenvalue of $H(\mu_*)$ at a critical point $\mu_*$.
+the second equation \eqref{eq:1b} is actually a stationary condition for (local or global) maxima or minima (see Section~\ref{sec:variationProp}).
+This fact has been observed by Overton \cite{Overton1995} when $\lambda_i(\mu_*)$ is a simple eigenvalue of $H(\mu_*)$ at a stationary point $\mu_*$.
 In general, when $\lambda_i(\mu_*)$ is a multiple eigenvalue, to the best of our knowledge, the connection to the 2DEVP (\ref{2deig}) as presented in this paper is new.

 Different equivalent conditions of the eigenvalue optimization have been discovered in the literature, such as conditions based on the generalized gradient \cite{POLAK1982} and existence of a special positive semidefinite matrix \cite{FN1995} in the context of minimizing the largest eigenvalue of a multivariable Hermitian matrix.
 These conditions will lead to a different optimization method.
-The eigenvalue optimization in the presence of multiplicity is still one of main challenges \cite{POLAK1982,Ove1988,Overton1995,FN1995,LO1996,SP2005,MYK2014,KMMM2015,KLV2017}.
+The eigenvalue optimization in the presence of multiplicity is still one of main challenges \cite{FN1995,Kangal2018,KLV2017,LO1996,MYK2014,Ove1988,Overton1995,POLAK1982,SP2005}.

 Blum and Chang \cite{BC1978} considered the following so-called two-parameter or double eigenvalue problem arising from solving a boundary value problem of ordinary differential equations with double parameters: